tomcmead/property-scraper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project scrapes both Rightmove and Zoopla for property with the specific criteria the user has selected.
+This project scrapes Rightmove for property with the specific criteria the user has selected.
 Once a new property that matches the criteria a notification is sent to the user.
 The back-end is built using Python, which then integrates with a front-end cross platform Flutter application.

 ### Current Implementation
-  * N/A
+  * Python REST API Rightmove Scraper
+    * Add/remove/update users and their rightmove location code
+    * Return links for properties available in their location code
+    * Data stored in SQLite db

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Todo
-  * Develop Rightmove/Zoopla scraper for specific criteria
-  * Develop REST API to transfer scraper data
   * Develop Flutter cross platform application
   * Integrate application back-end and front-end